Warriors survive Blazers to take 2-0 series lead

-Draymond Green lobbed to Kevon Looney for a go-ahead hoop with 52.9 seconds remaining, then converted a Stephen Curry assist into a layup of his own 40 seconds later, allowing the Golden State Warriors to outlast the Portland Trail Blazers for a 114-111 win Thursday night and 2-0 lead in the Western Conference finals.
+Draymond Green lobbed to Kevon Looney for a go-ahead hoop with 52.9 seconds remaining, then converted a Stephen Curry assist into a layup of his own 40 seconds later, allowing the Warriors to outlast the Trail Blazers for a 114-111 win and 2-0 lead in the Western Conference finals.

 The best-of-seven moves to Portland for Games 3 and 4 on Saturday and Monday, respectively.
-Warriors standout Kevin Durant, who missed the first two games with a strained right calf, already has been ruled out of both Portland games and Wednesday’s Game 5 back in Oakland, if it’s necessary.
+Warriors standout Kevin Durant, who along with frontcourt sidekick DeMarcus Cousins missed the first two games, already has been ruled out of both Portland games because of a strained right calf.

 After trailing by as many as 17 points in the third quarter and by eight with just 4:28 to play, the top-seeded Warriors scored 14 of the game’s final 17 points to sweep their opening two home games against the West’s third-seeded club.

-Green’s lob to Looney came after Seth Curry had put Portland up 111-110 with a 3-pointer with 1:02 to go.
+Green’s lob to Looney came after Seth Curry, going toe-to-toe with brother Stephen in a historic matchup, had put Portland up 111-110 with a 3-pointer with 1:02 remaining.

 After CJ McCollum misfired with a chance to counter Looney’s hoop, the Warriors converted at the other end on Stephen Curry’s pass to Green for a three-point lead with 12.3 seconds to play.

-Needing a 3-pointer to tie, Damian Lillard had the ball stripped by Andre Iguodala while elevating for a desperation 28-foot attempt, sealing Golden State’s win.
+Needing a 3-pointer to tie, Damian Lillard had the ball stripped by Andre Iguodala while elevating for a 28-foot attempt, sealing Golden State’s win.

+“Tried to get a little bit of space. ...
+He grabbed my arm and I lost the ball a bit,” Lillard said of the final play.
+“There was a lot of contact, but obviously the ref is not going to decide the game or jump in at that point.
+So ... good defensive play.”

 Stephen Curry had 37 points to lead the Warriors, who have lost just once in their last 11 playoff games against Portland.
+Green also had a brilliant all-around game for Golden State, contributing 16 points, 10 rebounds, seven assists and five blocks in the win.

-Klay Thompson added 24 points, Green 16, Looney 14 and Jordan Bell 11 for Golden State, which shot 51.2 percent.
-Green also contributed 10 rebounds, seven assists and five blocks in the win.
+Klay Thompson added 24 points, Looney 14 and Jordan Bell 11 for Golden State, which outshot Portland 51.2 percent to 44.2 and outrebounded the visitors 50-37.

+“Everybody contributed,” Green said of the Durant-less attack.
+“We got to play and give him an opportunity to get back.
+Obviously, we’re a much better team with him on the floor.
+But right now we’re a very confident group.”

-Lillard had a 23-point, 10-assist double-double to lead the Trail Blazers, who shot 44.2 percent.
-McCollum finished with 22 points, Seth Curry 16, and Maurice Harkless and Rodney Hood 12 apiece for Portland.
+Lillard had a 23-point, 10-assist double-double to lead the Trail Blazers, who lost despite outscoring Golden State 54-27 on 3-pointers..
+McCollum finished with 22 points, Seth Curry 16, and Maurice Harkless and Rodney Hood 12 apiece for Portland, which got blown out 116-94 in Game 1 on Tuesday.

+“You hate to lose a game, but I think we showed that we can compete with them,” Trail Blazers coach Terry Stotts assessed.
+“It was a much better game than we played in Game 1.
+So we’ve got to take that into Game 3.”

 The Trail Blazers led 108-100 after a 3-pointer by Meyers Leonard with 4:28 left before the Warriors scored 10 straight, the final three on three free throws by Stephen Curry with 2:01 to go.

-Seth Curry countered that with his 3-pointer, setting up the frantic finish.
+Seth Curry countered that with his fourth 3-pointer, setting up the frantic finish.

+“This is the coolest experience I’ve ever had,” Stephen Curry said of dueling his brother in a high-stakes series.
+“He was amazing.
+It worked out perfectly tonight: He played well, and we won.”

 Seemingly rejuvenated by getting a day off Wednesday — after having been rushed into Game 1 in the wake of an emotional series win over Denver — the Trail Blazers threatened to blow out the two-time defending champs, going up 67-50 in the first minute of the second half.